Incremental Truths – What Candidates Tell Recruiters

 What can we do about it?
 First and foremost, be straightforward.
 Make sure you tell the truth to your candidates.
 Be a caring human being.
 Let them know you take their candidacy seriously, and will respect their needs.
 If you are a successful recruiter, you have good intuition.
 Use it to size up the responses you are getting, and probe for hidden details and/or meanings.
 Don’t be confrontational.
 Be immediately accepting of new info, and thank the candidate for their candor.
 Be different.
 Show the candidate you aren’t just the same as every other recruiter they’ve ever spoken to, and they might just treat you differently too.

-I’m not calling all candidates liars – they are just protecting themselves.
+Candidates are protecting themselves, they’re not liars.
 But, partial truths, hidden truths and outright lies hurt everyone in the recruitment process.
 The candidate loses credibility with the recruiter, now and for the future.
 The recruiter and employer lose valuable time and waste effort.
 It is on the recruiter to take the initiative in this.
 Blame is a lose-lose proposition.
 Do whatever it takes to create trust and rapport so that the candidate will be more inclined to tell you the full truth.